pavelmedina/GettingCleaningData/CodeBook.md

 ```

 ### Step 3: Uses descriptive activity names to name the activities in the data set
-For previous table i replace the number label by name activity.
-This procedure was very easy because activity table has a column with the row number, and this number and activity description are ordered.
+For previous table I replace the number label by name activity.
+This procedure was very easy because activity table had a column with the row number, and this number and activity description were ordered.
 ```r
 set_mean_sd$label <- activity[set_mean_sd$label, "activity"]
 ```